-But, I didn’t want to wait until I was in my 60’s.
-I wanted to live independently now and I don’t care what other people think.
+I didn’t want to wait until I was in my 60’s.
+I wanted to have a free financial life now and I don’t care what other people think.
 I didn’t want to rely on a job, a boss, or some corporation.

 WORKING IS NOT THE GOAL

 Recently I was having a conversation with a group of people.
 One person is about to graduate college and others asked him what he wants to do.